framps/raspiBackupDoc/en/src/faq.md

 Many options are used to switch something on or off.
 Normally the options are defined once in the configuration file and that's it.
-However, if you want to temporarily overwrite options in the configuration file you can use the option with a ` ` for switch on and `-` for switch off. can be used.
+However, if you want to temporarily overwrite options in the configuration file you can use the option with a `+` for switch on and `-` for switch off.
 Example: If you have switched on the zipping of dd backups by default by default, you can temporarily switch it off with the `-z-` option.

 <a name="faq46"></a>